Redruth: Tin Miner Statue

 A bronze sculpture of a Cornish miner by artist David Annand standing at 6 feet 7 inches was erected in April 2008.

 The sculpture was commissioned by the Redruth Public Realm Working Party's Mining Art Group in response to comments received during the consultation process, that the town did not have anything to represent the history of the men who worked down the tin and copper mines in the area.

 David Annand was selected from over 70 artists who responded to an advert placed by Cornwall Arts Centre Trust, the project managers, for expressions of interest in August 2006.

 21st century

 Redruth is a small commercial town.
-It is twinned with Plumergat and Meriadec in Brittany, France, Mineral Point, Wisconsin in the United States, and Real del Monte in Mexico.
-A museum organised by the Old Cornwall Society is housed in the Town Council office at the bottom of the main street.
+It is twinned with Plumergat and Meriadec in Brittany, France; Mineral Point, Wisconsin in the United States; and Real del Monte in Mexico.
+A museum organised by the Old Cornwall Society is housed in the town council office at the bottom of the main street.

-Redruth is also home to Carn Brea, which has most historical interest.
-The Carn, however, is not the highest point in Redruth; it is beaten slightly by Carnmenellis, south west of the town centre.